fioan89/sourcesyncpro.github.io/docs/index.markdown

 2. Where are the sync configurations stored?

-   **Sourcesync** keeps sync configurations per project, and it stores its data in the project's `.idea/sourcesync.xml`
+   **Sourcesync Pro** keeps sync configurations per project, and it stores its data in the project's `.idea/sourcesyncpro.xml`

 3. Where are passwords and certificate passphrases stored?

-   **Sourcesync** makes use of IntelliJ's own credential store framework to securely save sensitive data. **IntelliJ IDEA** does not have its own password store.
+   **Sourcesync Pro** makes use of IntelliJ's own credential store framework to securely save sensitive data. **IntelliJ IDEA** does not have its own password store.
 It uses either the native password management system or KeePass.

 4. There are errors when trying to load or persist sync configurations.
 What do I do next?

-   You can simply remove `.idea/sourcesync.xml` from the project's folder and restart IntelliJ.
+   You can simply remove `.idea/sourcesyncpro.xml` from the project's folder and restart IntelliJ.
 You will have to reconfigure your sync targets.

+---

+## Issues

+Bugs can be reported at https://github.com/fioan89/sourcesync/issues please add the `[Pro]` in the summary.

 ---